joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ## Introduction

-`jsx-sfc`(JSX Separate Function Components) is a [SFC](https://v3.vuejs.org/guide/single-file-component.html) like API for managing React function components and their related codes by categories.
+`jsx-sfc`(JSX Separate Function Components) is a [SFC](https://v3.vuejs.org/guide/single-file-component.html) like React function component API for managing CSS-in-JS and static members.
 It's written by TypeScript and has completely type safety, and based on compiler optimization, it's also easy to use🧙🏼‍♂️.

 [Live Demo is here](https://codesandbox.io/s/jsx-sfc-demo-wwgd4) (**CSS in JS** use [twin.macro](https://github.com/ben-rogerson/twin.macro), can experience **Typings/Hot reloading/Dev tools** by Codesandbox).